 Service Issues Identified Issues & Potential Impacts Action to be Taken Responsible Officer Timescale to report back Corporate Reductions in other public sector partner's funding streams As Public Sector funding reductions continue, partners are reducing their contributions to key Council priorities such as Riverside Inverclyde, HSCP, River Clyde Homes etc. Continue dialogue with partners.
-Corporate Directors Ongoing Reduction in Council Funding Funding over 2017/20 likely to be further reduced in line with UK Fiscal Policy.
+Corporate Directors Ongoing Reduction in Council Funding Funding over 2017/20 likely to be further reduced in line with UK Fiscal Policy and Scottish Government priorities.
 Await next Scottish Government Spending Review figures and factor into revised Financial Strategy.
-Alan Puckrin December 2016 Government needs to reduce Public Sector Borrowing Prudential Borrowing Capping would require revision of capital plans.
+Alan Puckrin December 2017 Government needs to reduce Public Sector Borrowing Prudential Borrowing Capping would require revision of capital plans.
 Rolling 3 Year Capital Programme developed annually and longer term loan charges projections undertaken.
 Alan Puckrin On Going Removal of key services from Council control.
 Scottish Government could review Public Sector landscape which could result in loss of large parts of the Council remit and resultant impact on corporate viability.
 Keep track of developments and report to Committee as required.
-John Mundell Ongoing Increased cost for externally provided contracts and services due to the Living Wage.
+Aubrey Fawcett Ongoing Increased cost for externally provided contracts and services due to the Living Wage.
 There is a clear desire to ensure suppliers of Council Services pay the Living Wage.
 This could add significant costs to the Council if passed on by suppliers.
 Monitor developments and report to Committee when required.
 Corporate Management Team Ongoing Potential changes to funding of Local Government New Scottish Government has undertaken to review and cap Council Tax.
 In addition assigning income tax to Councils has the potential to have a major impact on funding of Councils.
 Monitor National developments and report as required.
-John Mundell/Alan Puckrin Ongoing Further increase in Pension Costs Potential changes to Pension Tax Relief would add costs to both to Council and employees.
+Aubrey Fawcett/Alan Puckrin Ongoing Further increase in Pension Costs Potential changes to Pension Tax Relief would add costs to both to Council and employees.
 Monitor development and report to Committee when required.
-Alan Puckrin/Steven McNab Ongoing
+Steven McNab Ongoing

-Service Issues Identified Issues & Potential Impacts Action to be Taken Responsible Timescale to Officer report back Social Care Ongoing Demographic demand pressures across many Social Care areas and ongoing drive towards Self-Directed Support and Independent Living Continuing increased demand will put considerable pressure on "flat cash" budgets.
+Service Issues Identified Issues & Potential Impacts Action to be Taken Responsible Officer Timescale to report back Impact of Living Wage on the Pay & Grading Model.
+The implementation of the Living Wage may require a significant review of the Pay & Grading Model with resultant cost implications.
+Monitor developments at a National Level and report to Committee.
+Steven McNab November 2017 Social Care Ongoing Demographic demand pressures across many Social Care areas and ongoing drive towards Self-Directed Support and Independent Living Continuing increased demand will put considerable pressure on "flat cash" budgets.
 Extra funding approved as part of the 2016/18 budget.
-Await IJB Strategic Plan/Budget.
-Brian Moore February 2017 Impact of inclusion of elements of the Acute Health Services within the IJB Budget.
+Await IJB Strategic Plan/Budget for 2017/18.
+Brian Moore March 2017 Impact of inclusion of elements of the Acute Health Services within the IJB Budget.
 Potential for the Council to have to meet a proportion of any overspend caused by increasing pressure on Health Budgets.
 Regular monitoring of the IJB Strategic Plan and financial projections added to supporting robust financial scrutiny by the IJB.
-Brian Moore On Going Environment & Regeneration Asset Management Plans Current RAMP funding ends 2017/18.
+Brian Moore On Going Environment & Regeneration Roads Asset Management Plan Current RAMP funding ends 2017/18.
 Funding for continued investment to be identified.
-Other Property AMP identified need for significant investment.
-Funding for 2018/19 onwards to be factored into the 2017 Budget proposals Aubrey Fawcett/Alan Puckrin March 2017 Climate Change Levy Government to implement a new charge from 2019.
-Estimated Council cost is £300,000/year.
-Build into medium term Strategy and continue to examine ways of reducing consumption.
-Stuart Jamieson/Alan Puckrin 2019 Education & Communities School Estate Management Plan Reduced Capital resources and corporate cost pressures may make current timescales for delivery of SEMP unachievable.
+Funding for 2018/19 onwards to be factored into the 2017 Budget proposals Robert Graham/Alan Puckrin January 2017 Education & Communities School Estate Management Plan Reduced Capital resources and corporate cost pressures may make current timescales for delivery of SEMP unachievable.
 Six monthly review off all aspects of SEMP to continue.
 Recent review reflects approved acceleration programme which is still affordable in line with plan for completion but resources getting tighter.
 Wilma Bain/ Alan Puckrin Ongoing